BIGSTICK: A flexible configuration-interaction shell-model code (updated): The Lanczos algorithm and computational cost

 \section{The Lanczos algorithm and computational cost}

-With bit manipulation allowing one to quickly calculate matrix elements, one could address much larger spaces, spaces so large they were not amenable to complete diagonalization, e.g., through the Householder algorithm \citep{parlett1980symmetric,numericalrecipesfortran}.
+With bit manipulation allowing one to quickly calculate matrix elements, one could address much larger spaces, spaces so large they were not amenable to complete diagonalization, e.g., through the Householder algorithm (\citep{parlett1980symmetric,numericalrecipesfortran}).
 But in nuclear structure configuration-interaction one almost never wants all the eigensolutions; instead one typically just wants the low-lying states.
 Thus \citet{lanczos} introduced another innovation: use of the Lanczos algorithm to find the extremal eigenstates.

 The Lanczos algorithm is a subspecies of Arnoldi algorithms.
 We describe the Lanczos algorithm in Chapter \ref{lanczos}, but the key idea is that, starting from an initial vector often called the \textit{pivot}, one iteratively constructs a sequence of orthonormal basis vectors that form a \textit{Krylov subspace}, as well as the elements of the Hamiltonian in that subspace.
 The genius of Arnoldi/Lanczos algorithms is that they use the matrix to be diagonalized to construct the basis vectors; by applying the Hamiltonian matrix to a given basis vector one constructs, after orthogonalization, the next basis vector.
 One can show via the classical theory of moments that the extremal eigenvalues of the Hamiltonian in the Krylov subspace quickly converge to those of the full space.
 Although it depends upon the model space, the Hamiltonian, and the choice of pivot (starting vector to kick off the Lanczos iterations), one can often reach a converged ground state energy in as few as twenty Lanczos iterations, and the lowest five states in as few as 100 iterations.
+(Advanced versions of Lanczos, namely thick-restart Lanczos (\ref{thickrestart}) and block Lanczos (\ref{block}) are also implemented.)

 Now let us think about the computational cost of carrying out CI, both in terms of operations (time) and memory (storage).
 Before doing so let us highlight a key point.
 Most often in discussing CI one cites the basis dimension.
 But, as we will argue below, the real measure of the computational cost is the number of nonzero matrix elements.
 Now, for any given scheme, the number of nonzero matrix elements scales with the basis dimension.
 However, for different schemes the proportionality is different: $J$-scheme is denser than $M$-scheme; furthermore, even within the same basis scheme, different truncations have different densities, e.g., the NCSM is much denser than `phenomenological' calculations.
 Therefore, for absolute comparison of the computational cost of a problem, the number of nonzero matrix elements is a much better measure than basis dimension.